How to Maximize Salesforce Data Storage in Your Org

 Option 2: Clean Up Unnecessary Data AUTOMATICALLY

-If you do not want to spend a lot of time removing your data, you can automate the removal of your data using - Storage Helper, a native Salesforce AppExchange app.
-While Storage Helper does have a paid, Premium Edition, you can get started for free using the Free Edition.
+If you do not want to spend a lot of time removing your data, you can automate the removal of your data using Data Quality Helper, a native Salesforce AppExchange app.
+While Data Quality Helper does have a paid, Premium Edition, you can get started for free using the Free Edition.
 The Premium Edition is priced very economically given the amount of storage costs you will save.
-One customer saved $13,000 per year using Storage Helper.
+One customer saved $13,000 per year using Data Quality Helper.

-Install Storage Helper for a safe and easy way to automatically mass delete unwanted data in Salesforce.
+Install Data Quality Helper for a safe and easy way to automatically mass delete unwanted data in Salesforce.

 Option 3: Purchase Additional Data Storage From Salesforce